-Salasar Balaji is a religious place for the devotees of Lord Hanuman.
+Salasar Balaji temple is a religious place for the devotees of Lord Hanuman.
 It is located in Churu district of Rajasthan.
 Salasar Dham is visited by innumerable Indian devotees throughout the year.

 Every year big fairs are organized on Chaitra Purnima and Ashwin Purnima.
 At this time six to seven lakh people gather here to see Balaji.
 It is the only Balaji temple in India which has Balaji’s beard and mustache.
 The rest of the face has a vermilion to increase Ram’s age in Ram Bhakti.